MY ‘HIGH 54’ TOP Super Nintendo (SNES) Games THAT ARE STILL FUN PLAYING NOW (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 I guess that’s why they say hindsight is 2020.

-And after blahg’n about some of my Sega Mini adventures, I started noticing that my most visited website pages, month after month, were my blog posts about retro video gaming (even though I am a ‘not a music blog, not not a music blog’).
-And most of those visits were coming from random Google’rs.
+Well, after blahg’n about some of my Sega Mini adventures, I started noticing that my most visited website pages, month after month, were my blog posts about retro video gaming (and most of those visits were coming from google’rs).

 So, since I also did a lot of searching for “best SNES games” or “most underrated SNES games” or “SNES games that are still worth playing today” or “hidden gem SNES games” once I was done googling the same “how to hack a sega mini” queries that started consistently directing more & more people to my blahg, I figured I should put together some console specific lists too… because SEO, innit?